 (Here we use (\ref{beta4int}) and $[D_4]\cdot [D_4] = [D_5]\cdot [D_5] = -2$, $[D_4]\cdot [D_5] = 1$.)

 In the same way the coefficient of $y_2$ in $\frak{PO}_{\frak b(\vec w)}$ is given by $e^{w_5} + e^{w_4-w_5} + e^{-w_4}$.
-This proves the second line of the right hand side.
-The third and fourth line can be proved in the same way.
-The proof of the first line is easier. \end{proof} We put
+This proves the second line of the right hand side formula.
+The third and fourth lines of the formula can be proved in the same way.
+The proof of the first line is easier and so omitted. \end{proof} We put

 Theorem \ref{cubicbubblecal} implies